intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 With RecurrentDecoder, inputsize and hiddensize of the cell must be the same.

 Different types of rnn cells can be added using add() function.
-Currently only support lstmpeephole, convlstm, convlstm3D cell.

 Parameters: